smarie/python-parsyfiles/README.md

 In this output you see a couple hints on how the parsing framework works:

-* first it recursively checks your folder to check that it is entirely compliant with the file mapping format.
+* first it recursively **checks your folder** to check that it is entirely compliant with the file mapping format.
 That is the log section beginning with "`Checking all files under ./test_data/demo/simple_collection`".
 If the same item appears twice (e.g. `a.csv` and `a.txt`)  it will throw an error at this stage (an `ObjectPresentMultipleTimesOnFileSystemError`).

-* then it recursively creates a parsing plan that is able to produce an object the required type.
+* then it recursively **creates a parsing plan** that is able to produce an object the required type.
 That's the section beginning with "`Building a parsing plan to parse ./test_data/demo/simple_collection (multifile) into a Dict[str, DataFrame]`".
 Here you may note that by default, a collection of items is actually parsed as an object of type dictionary, where the key is the name of the file without extension, and the value is the object that is parsed from the file.
 If at this stage it does not find a way to parse a given file into the required object type, it will fail.
 For example if you add a file in the folder, named `unknown_ext_for_dataframe.ukn`, you will get an error (a `NoParserFoundForObjectExt`).

-* finally it executes the parsing plan.
+* finally it **executes the parsing plan**.
 That's the section beginning with "`Executing Parsing Plan for ./test_data/demo/simple_collection (multifile) > Dict[str, DataFrame] (...)`".

 It is important to understand these 3 log sections, since the main issue with complex frameworks is debugging when something unexpected happens :-).